livechat/chat-window-android/README.md

 ## LiveChatView lifecycle scope

 By default, after the `LiveChat.getInstance().show()` view is initialized, it's kept in the application memory.
 This allows you to react to new messages, for example, display a [counter for unread messages](#unread-message-counter).
-If you don't want to keep the chat window in the background once the chat is no longer visible and free up memory, you can use `LiveChatViewLifecycleScope` to control the view's lifecycle.
+To automatically free up memory when the chat is no longer visible, you can use `LiveChatViewLifecycleScope` to control its lifecycle.

 You should specify the scope when initializing the SDK: